-As the data discovery challenges are increasingly met the focus of metadata is likely to return to "documentation" -- information needed for a more complete understanding of the data.
+As data discovery challenges are increasingly met, the focus of metadata is likely to return to "documentation" -- information needed for a more complete understanding of the data.
 Several standards are advancing to address these needs.
-The ISO Metadata Standards (notably ISO 19115) [23] are likely to establish a worldwide practice for documenting data sets.
-These standards provide structures (abstractions) that address data quality; processing algorithms; spatial and temporal extents; linkages to descriptions of sensors; collections of and subsets of datasets; annotations by users (a social networking concept); and many other documentation needs.
+The ISO (International Organization for Standardization) Metadata Standards (notably ISO 19115) [23] are likely to establish a worldwide practice for documenting data These documents provide generalized sets representations of data quality; processing algorithms; spatial and temporal extents; linkages to descriptions of sensors; collections of and subsets of datasets; annotations by users (a social networking concept); and many other documentation needs.